temporalio/temporal-polyglot/README.md

 Hello from Go workflow: 7
 Hello from Go workflow: 8
 Hello from Go workflow: 9
-Go Activity - hello from: JavaWorkflow
+Go Activity - hello from: JavaWorkflow Query result: This is a simple Java Workflow
 ```